gredta/greta.github.io/README.md

 # Personal Portfolio Website 🪴
-This is a personal portfolio website made with HTML, CSS, and JavaScript.
+This is a personal portfolio website made with HTML, CSS, and JavaScript, and jQuery.
 I share some information about myself, my hobbies, and a few of my achievements.
 <p>
 This site is being hosted through GitHub Pages, (my favorite!) and it was super fun to build.